Benezivas/algobattle/docs/problems/index.md

 After familiarizing yourself with the flow of the `algobattle` tool, you may next want to write your own problems.
 If you have peeked into the files of any ready-made problems, you may have noticed that they are very slim!
-As an example, the following is essentially all of the code that makes the `pairsum` problem run, which is discussed in the [tutorial of the `algobattle` tool](tutorial/index.md).
+As an example, the following is essentially all the code that makes the `pairsum` problem run, which is discussed in the [tutorial of the `algobattle` tool](tutorial/index.md).